MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/delete-folder.md

 ---
 # Delete Folder

+This article describes the Delete Folder activity.
 The Delete Folder activity deletes a folder, subfolders, or the entire folder tree of a directory on the local file system or a network location specified using a UNC path.
 You can delete temporary folders that were created when a runbook runs or you can use this activity to purge data that has been recently archived.

 ## Configure the Delete Folder Activity